pingcap/blog/tidb-in-iqiyi.md

 Inside the TiDB Platform, there are several components:

-- **TiDB** cluster consists of stateless TiDB instances and serves as a stateless SQL layer that processes users’ SQL queries, accesses data in the storage layer, and returns corresponding results.
-It’s MySQL compatible and sits on top of TiKV.
+- **TiDB** cluster consists of stateless TiDB instances and serves as a stateless SQL layer that processes users' SQL queries, accesses data in the storage layer, and returns corresponding results.
+It's MySQL compatible and sits on top of TiKV.
 - [**TiKV**](https://github.com/pingcap/tikv) cluster, composed of TiKV instances, is the distributed transactional Key-Value storage layer where the data resides.
 Regardless of where the data comes from, it is stored in TiKV eventually.
 It uses the [Raft](https://raft.github.io/) consensus protocol for replication to ensure data consistency and disaster recovery.
 - [**TiSpark**](https://github.com/pingcap/tispark) cluster also sits on top of TiKV.
 It is an Apache Spark plugin that works with the TiDB platform to support complex OLAP queries for BI analysts and data scientists.